jonnonz1/nz-statute-book/acts/public/2013/telecommunications-interception-capability-and-security-act-2013.md

     (ii) invites submissions on the proposal to be made by a specified date; and (b) consider the submissions (if any) on the proposal.
 (5) The effect of the regulations is that this Part (except for sections 13 to 20, and 23) and Parts 1 and 4 apply to a service provider falling within a class specified in the regulations, as if the service provider were a network operator under this Act.
+(6) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### Subpart 6 — Formatting

 ### 42 Notice relating to formatting
-(1) The Minister may, by notice in the Gazette, determine the format in which call associated data and the content of a telecommunication must be able to be obtained under an interception warrant or any other lawful interception authority.
+(1) The Minister may determine the format in which call associated data and the content of a telecommunication must be able to be obtained under an interception warrant or any other lawful interception authority.
 (2) Before making a determination under subsection (1), the Minister must consult the telecommunications industry by— (a) publishing, on an Internet site operated by the Ministry, a notice that—
     (i) sets out the effect of the proposed notice (proposal); and (ii) invites submissions on the proposal to be made by a specified date; and (b) considering the submissions (if any) on the proposal.
-(3) The notice may incorporate by reference all or part of any standard, specification, or requirement that is published by or on behalf of any body or person in any country, including any standard from the European Telecommunications Standards Institute.
+(3) The determination may incorporate by reference all or part of any standard, specification, or requirement that is published by or on behalf of any body or person in any country, including any standard from the European Telecommunications Standards Institute.
-(4) The notice is a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+(4) A determination under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
+(5) Subpart 1 of Part 3 and section 114 of the Legislation Act 2019 do not apply to material that is incorporated by reference under subsection (3) merely because it is incorporated.

 ### 43 Effect of changes to material incorporated by reference
 (1) This section applies if—